developerfromjokela/developerfromjokela/README.md

 You seem very intrigued with this stuff aren't you?

-Let me introduce myself, a (perhaps the) programmer from Finland, makes awesome projects, always in hurry.
+Let me introduce myself, a programmer from Finland, makes awesome projects, always in hurry.

 #### Contact info + projects
 - Email: [info@developerfromjokela.com](mailto:info@developerfromjokela.com)